 - The 16 questions derive from the Office of National Marine Sanctuary mission, and a system-wide monitoring framework developed to ensure the timely flow of data and information to those responsible for managing and protecting resources in the ocean and coastal zone, and to those that use, depend on, and study the ecosystems encompassed by the sanctuaries.
 The 16 questions are general in nature so that they can be asked within any marine ecosystem and at any spatial scale.
 Much more specific questions might be asked at any given marine sanctuary, forming the basis for tailored site monitoring programs.

 Each question will be answered using a “status and trends” reporting system.
 Each question will be assigned a color to denote status and a symbol to denote the trend.

-Yes, the NMSP, in consultation with other NOAA legal and program staff, has determined that the Condition Reports are appropriately considered as Influential Scientific Information.
+Yes, the Office of National Marine Sanctuaries, in consultation with other NOAA legal and program staff, has determined that the Condition Reports are appropriately considered Influential Scientific Information.
 For this reason, these reports are subject to the review requirements of the White House Office of Management and Budget as outlined in the Final Information Quality Bulletin for Peer Review.
 More information on this is on the Office of the Chief Information Officer website.

 Condition reports are revised in advance of each sanctuary’s management plan review process, approximately every 10 years.